hCaptcha/bounties/README.md

 # hCaptcha Bug Bounty Program

-hCaptcha’s Bug Bounty Program provides bounties for identifying vulnerability bugs.
-Our development and security teams have made every effort to eliminate all bugs in our systems, however, there is always the chance that we might have missed some potential vulnerabilities.
-We appreciate you working with us on any bug you discove, and we do offer rewards to show our appreciation.
+The hCaptcha Bug Bounty Program provides bounties for identifying vulnerability bugs.
+Our development and security teams make every effort to eliminate all bugs in our systems, but there is always the chance that we might have missed a potential vulnerability.
+We appreciate you working with us on any bug you discover, and we offer rewards to show our appreciation.

 Before getting started, please see our Service Level Agreements & Eligibility sections for more details.

 **Do not submit any vulnerability to** GitHub Issues or any public forum.
 For all bounty program issues please email support@hcaptcha.com and CC security@hcaptcha.com.

 ### Service Level Agreements
-We appreciate you taking the time to participate in hCaptcha's Bug Bounty Program.
+We appreciate you taking the time to participate in the hCaptcha Bug Bounty Program.
 We have invested time and energy into our program to make it the best it can be.
 Here is what you can expect from us when participating in our program:

 #### hCaptcha will make our best effort to:
 * Provide an initial response on all reports within two business day.